-- \\ Curb lines shall be based on the location established by the Emory Village streetscape and roundabout project.
-Where on-street parallel parking is created, the required build-to-line shall be reduced by an amount equal to the depth of said space. - \\\ Curb lines shall be based on the location established by the Emory Village streetscape and roundabout.
+\\ Curb lines shall be based on the location established by the Emory Village streetscape and roundabout project.
+Where on-street parallel parking is created, the required build-to-line shall be reduced by an amount equal to the depth of said space.

+\\\ Curb lines shall be based on the location established by the Emory Village streetscape and roundabout.
 Where on-street parallel parking is created, the required build-to-line shall be measured from the curb line adjacent to said space.
 Furthermore, where the build-to-line falls within the public right-of-way, said build-to-line shall only be required after said right-of-way has been conveyed to the adjoining property owner.
 In the absence of such conveyance, the build-to-line shall be the front lot line.

-B. Side Yards.
+B. Side Yard Setbacks.

-- 1. Along the side lot lines adjoining a R-75 district: minimum seven (7) feet and subject to all other relevant codes. - 2.
-Along all other side lot lines: zero (0) feet or minimum separation between adjoining buildings of seven (7) feet.
+- 1. Along the side lot lines adjoining an R-75 district: minimum of seven (7) feet setback and subject to all other relevant codes. - 2.
+Along all other side lot lines: zero (0) feet with minimum of seven (7) feet separation between buildings.

-C. Rear Yards.
+C. Rear Yard Setbacks.

-Zero (0) feet or minimum separation between buildings of seven (7) feet and subject to all other relevant codes.
+Zero (0) feet with a minimum of seven (7) feet separation.

-D. Adjacencies to Historic Structures.
+D. Adjacencies to Commercial Historic Structures.

-Notwithstanding subsections A., B., and C. above, new buildings shall not be located between an existing contributing historic structure currently or former single-family home and the street.
+Notwithstanding subsections A., B, and C above, buildings shall not be located between an existing contributing commercial historic structure and the street.
 Additionally, within a minimum distance of fifteen (15) feet from said structure (as measured from the exterior wall) no new structure shall have a front setback less than or equal to the setback of said historic structure.